MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-rosettanet/message-inspector-pipeline-component.md

  You build this component into a custom pipeline and attach it to a send port.
 You create a filter in the send port to subscribe to the messages that you want to monitor.
 This troubleshooting occurs in addition to the standard processing that [!INCLUDE[btsCoName](../../includes/btsconame-md.md)]® [!INCLUDE[BTARN_CurrentVersion_FirstRef](../../includes/btarn-currentversion-firstref-md.md)] already performs.

 ## Building a Custom Pipeline Using the Message Inspector Pipeline Component
  To use the Message Inspector Pipeline Component, you have to build and deploy a custom pipeline that includes the component.
-For more information, see "Creating Pipelines with Pipeline Designer" in [!INCLUDE[btsBizTalkServer2006r3](../../includes/btsbiztalkserver2006r3-md.md)] Help.
+For more information, see "Creating Pipelines with Pipeline Designer" in BizTalk Server Help.

 #### To deploy the Message Inspector Pipeline Component